 My work has been published in journals such as Land Economics, the Journal of Regional Science, Applied Geography, Landscape and Urban Planning, Ecological Economics, and the Journal of Housing Economics.

-I serve on the board of the Association for Real Estate Researchers Netherlands and on the American Real Estate Society's Education Committee.
-Also, I have held positions as visiting scholar and consultant at the OECD in Paris.
+I serve on the board of the Netherlands Association for Real Estate Researchers and on the American Real Estate Society's Education Committee.
+Also, I have held positions as a visiting scholar and consultant at the OECD in Paris.

 A line of research that examines the shock of the global financial crisis and related investment risks, providing a new possible understanding of urban contrasts in growth.
 This work partly draws on university-industry collaboration and is funded by the UKRI ESRC Productivity Institute.

 Papers in progress, including joint work with the OECD on monitoring the structure of land use in metropolitan areas.

 Besides analyses of financial or physical capital, several of my papers quantify some of the softer though fundamental aspects to understanding the value of land or land use configurations.
 Statistics Netherlands funded me to support their efforts in Sustainable Development Goal monitoring.